otvam/mesh_from_bitmap_matlab/README.md

 * Simplify the contour with a specified tolerance
 * Mesh the shape (handling of holes and multiple domains)

-This code uses the MATLAB PDE toolbox and generatates a FEM mesh (FEMesh object).
+This code uses the MATLAB PDE toolbox and generates a FEM mesh (FEMesh object).
 However, the mesh can be used for other purposes than **FEM simulations**, such as **3d printing**.

 ## Example